 Trademarks represent trademark "Kvartal" acquired through acquisition of OJSC GK Victoria in 2011 and used by the Group for convenience store format in Kaliningrad region.
 Useful life of "Kvartal" trademark was assessed as indefinite because the Group concluded after analysis of its current market position in Kaliningrad region that it is impossible to determine the period this trademark would benefit the Group.
-For impairment testing "Kvartal" trademark was allocated to the CGUs "Kvartal-Kaliningrad", which is also operating and reportable segment.
+For impairment testing "Kvartal" trademark was allocated to the CGUs Kvartal-Kaliningrad, which is a part of the operating and reportable segment Victoria.

-The recoverable amounts of "Kvartal-Kaliningrad" CGU was determined based on value-in-use calculations using cash flow projections from financial budgets approved by senior management covering a five-year period.
-In 2013 the pre-tax discount rate applied to cash flow projections was 17.6% (2012: 17.9%), EBITDA margin was 7.9% (2012: 7.8%), like-for-like growth within five years was 5% (2012: 5%) and cash flows beyond the five-year period were extrapolated using a 3.6% growth rate (2012: 3%) that is the same as the long-term average growth rate for the non-food retail industry.
-As a result of the impairment analysis, management did not identify any impairment for the CGU "Kvartal-Kaliningrad" to which trademark was allocated.
+The recoverable amounts of Kvartal-Kaliningrad CGU was determined based on value-in-use calculations using cash flow projections from financial budgets approved by senior management covering a five-year period.
+In 2014 the pre-tax discount rate applied to cash flow projections was 20.0% (2013: 17.6%), EBITDA margin was 8.5% (2013: 7.9%), like-for-like growth within five years was 5.0% (2013: 5.0%) and cash flows beyond the five-year period were extrapolated using a 4.9% growth rate (2013: 3.6%) that is the same as the long-term average growth rate for the non-food retail industry.
+As a result of the impairment analysis, management did not identify any impairment for the CGU Kvartal-Kaliningrad to which trademark was allocated.
 Management determined that key assumptions to which the recoverable amounts are most sensitive were growth rate beyond five years and pre-tax discount rate.
-However, with regard to the assessment of value in use of "Kvartal-Kaliningrad" CGU, management believes that no reasonably possible change in any of the key assumptions would cause the carrying value of the unit to materially exceed its recoverable amount.
+However, with regard to the assessment of value in use of Kvartal-Kaliningrad CGU, management believes that no reasonably possible change in any of the key assumptions would cause the carrying value of the unit to materially exceed its recoverable amount.